What Can Cause a False Positive for PCP

 - Doxylamine-containing drugs, such as Unisom

 - Imipramine-containing anti-depressant, such as Tofranil.

-Certain analgesics known as Non-steroidal anti-inflammatory drugs (NSAIDs), including Ibuprofen, Naproxen and Tolmetin.
+Certain analgesics are known as Non-steroidal anti-inflammatory drugs (NSAIDs), including Ibuprofen, Naproxen, and Tolmetin.
 Here is a list showing the common examples of drugs containing those analgesics:

 - Motrin IB